-In this guide we will show how to utilise route planning in Azimap
+this guide we will show how to utilise the route planning tool in Azimap.

 Time to complete: 5 mins

-On this panel you do a number of things:
+On this panel you can do a number of things:

 - Search for a start and end point using our geo-coding service